Gilead Sciences : to work with partners to ramp up production of potential coronavirus treatment | MarketScreener

 The company said it still expects to have more than one million remdesivir treatment courses manufactured by December, "with plans to be able to produce several million treatment courses in 2021."

-By the end of next month, Gilead said it should have manufactured more than 140,000 treatment courses of the drug that is given by infusion in the hospital.
+By the end of next month, Gilead said it expects to have manufactured enough of the drug to treat more than 140,000 patients, and it plans to donate that supply to hospitals.

-More patients could be served if the drug is proven to work in a shorter period of time than the standard 10-day course, Gilead said.

-The U.S. Food and Drug Administration said it has been in discussions with Gilead about making remdesivir available to patients as quickly as possible.
+The company said it has been in constant dialogue with the U.S. Food and Drug Administration about making remdesivir, which is given to hospitalized patients by intravenous infusion, available to patients as quickly as possible.

+"There is a big sense of urgency here," Gilead Chief Executive Daniel O'Day said during a conference call with analysts.

+He said the FDA could issue an emergency use authorization for remdesivir, but Gilead is also seeking standard regulatory approval of the drug.

 Gilead also reported flat first-quarter earnings and its shares fell 2% in extended trading.